kartikeyarai7/Directory-to-my-github/README.md

 ### Web Dev

 * [Sportscord](https://sportscord.herokuapp.com/) : A real time chat application for people to connect and discuss.
 Made using Socket.io and Node.js
+* [Superhero-Search](https://superherosearchwithpromises.netlify.app/) : Using the Superhero Api with async and await.
+Need to disable CORS to allow fetch request.
-* [Notes](https://notes-webapp-online.netlify.app/) : Web application for making Notes online using DOM manipulation
+* [Notes](https://notes-webapp-online.netlify.app/) : Web application for making Notes online using DOM manipulation.
 * [Drumkit](https://drumkit07.netlify.app/) : Drum kit made using HTML , CSS and JS.
 Using DOM manipulation to respond to key strokes and creating custom tunes.
 * [ToDoList](https://to-do-list-for-productivity.netlify.app/) : A basic to do list made using jquery.
 * [Color Picker Game](https://colorpickergames.netlify.app/) : Color picker Game using Vanilla JS, Html and CSS.